Make Your Own Custom Painted Golf Balls for an Easy but Thoughtful Valentine's Day Gift

 Now you’re ready to peel off the stencil and reveal the final image!

-Now that you’ve painted one, now you can paint a box full!
-To be clear, the adhesive stencils we sell aren't guaranteed to be multi use, but can be as long as you are careful with them and use them with care.
+Now that you’ve painted one, you can paint a box full!
+To be clear, the adhesive stencils we sell aren't guaranteed to be multi use, but can be as long as use them with care.
 However, after one to a few uses they tend to wear out.